ska-telescope/ska-rucio-task-manager/README.md

 eng@ubuntu:~/rucio-task-manager$ docker push registry.gitlab.com/ska-telescope/src/ska-rucio-prototype/rucio-task-manager-client:latest
 ```

-As is standard procedure for Helm, the values in `etc/helm/values.yaml` can be adjusted accordingly.
+As per the standard procedure for Helm, the task values in `etc/helm/values.yaml` can be adjusted as required.

 Variables to be directly assigned as environment variables to the container can be specified in the `config` section,
 e.g.